harshwadhawe/Project-1-SE/README.md

 PC Builder is a Ruby on Rails application that allows users to:

-* Browse PC components (CPU, GPU, Motherboard, Memory, Storage, Cooler, Case, PSU).
+* Browse PC components (CPU, GPU, Motherboard, Memory, Storage, Cooler, PcCase, PSU).
 * View extra specifications for each part type (e.g. CPU cores/threads, base/boost clocks).
 * Create builds by selecting parts from each category and assigning quantities.
 * Manage users and builds.